jju/stubbl/teams/kaijudynamo.md

 ## Playbook

-The Dynamo use the Elizabeth Aardman playbook, with strong linemen and a big guy anchoring the centre, while the ball handlers are chosen for speed (rather than skill, strength or durability).
-The basic idea of the playbook is to cage the fragile ballhandler to a place where they can bolt for the endzone.
+The Dynamo use the Elizabeth Aardman playbook, with strong linemen and a big guy anchoring the centre, while the ball handling runners are chosen for speed (rather than skill, strength or durability).
+The basic idea of the playbook is to cage the fragile runner to a place where they can bolt for the endzone.

 ## Records